Gruppe-H/DB_assignment1/README.md

 2. From 2016 to 2017, has there been a reduction in base emissions?
 3. From 2016 to 2017, what change has there been in target emission?
 4. Is there a difference in the target reduction emissions based on whether or not the city is a member of C40 or GCoM?
-5. What difference is there between each CDP region and their target emission?
+5. What difference is there between each region and their target emission?
 6. Which organization plans to reduce the most in %?
 7. What correlation is there between GDP, base emissions and target emissions?
 8. How many countries are represented in the data?